sagniknitr/EDGEMW/README.md

     2. Token parser

-### Services:
+### Services

+1. Logger service
-1. Logger service - remote logging, local logging yet to be done over unix domain
+    1. remote logging, local logging yet to be done over unix domain

 Below are some of the screenshots of the tests that are run on the current software WIP master.